MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-onboarding-tool.md

 The Microsoft 365 service front door is an entry point on Microsoft's global network where Office clients and services terminate their network connection.
 For an optimal network connection to Microsoft 365, it is recommended that your network connection is terminated into the closest Microsoft 365 front door in your city or metro.

-Note: Microsoft 365 service front door has no direct relationship to the "Azure Front Door Service" product available in the Azure marketplace.
+Note: Microsoft 365 service front door has no direct relationship to the **Azure Front Door Service** product available in the Azure marketplace.

 ### What is the best Microsoft 365 service front door?